Sane C++ Libraries

 If future helpers start carrying protocol state, buffering policy, parsing rules, or multiple stable objects, they should move into explicit Await* helper structs instead of making AwaitEventLoop a grab bag.

 spawnAndWait() intentionally remains a convenience awaiter for the common "start one child and wait for it" case.
+The name is a little longer than plain spawn(), but it makes the "starts then awaits" behavior visible and avoids teaching co_await child to secretly start unowned tasks.
 AwaitTaskGroup is the structured API for multiple children, result aggregation, waitAny(), or custom child cancellation policy.

 Platform notes